Patrolavia/camponotus/README.md

-Camponotus maps telegram bot api to Go
+This package maps telegram bot api to Go